jeremenichelli/personal-site/posts/2017-10-06-the-web-components-experience.md

 As libraries get better at [working with custom elements](https://custom-elements-everywhere.com/), the interoperatibility will be a big win for the platform, a company could build one component that teams using Angular or Vue could make use of.

-> "JavaScript frameworks as we know them are never going to deliver interop."
+> JavaScript frameworks as we know them are never going to deliver interop.
 > <cite>Alex Russell</cite>

 In the same way I've built a _patch_ to use refs in custom elements, other developers will find common and solid solutions for necessities not natively covered, and as that happens frameworks will have to do less.